stephcd/lesson-1/README.md

 3. The [`#output`](main.glm#L5) macro is used to generate the voltage profile PNG image.
 The file generated is used to provide the artifact saved by the [`save`](.github/workflows/main.yml#L31) step in the [workflow file](.github/workflows/main.yml).

+# Exercises

+1. Create a new project using the [new project template](../../../.new_project).
+2. Plot the voltage project of the [IEEE 37 node model](https://github.com/arras-energy/gridlabd-models/blob/master/gridlabd-4/IEEE/37.glm).